 This cake is super moist and is the kind that really doesn't need any kind of frosting--though ice cream lovers no doubt can be coerced into adding a scoop of vanilla bean on the top, especially if the cake is still warm from the oven.

 This goes together quite quickly, except for chopping or grating the apples.
 As I noted with the Apple Gingerbread I just posted, this is the time to use a small food processor or chopper like the one that came with my immersion blender.
 But if you don't have any electric appliance like that, it still doesn't take too much time to grate or finely chop the apples, and the results are well worth it.

 1 1/2 c sugar (may use part brown sugar if desired)

 1 c mashed banana--about 2 to 3 medium bananas

 1/2 t salt

-3. Pour into a well-greased 9 X 13 pan or 10 inch tube pan.
-Bake at 350 degrees (325 if using a lightweight, disposable aluminum pan) for about 35 to 45 minutes, until a toothpick inserted in the center comes out clean.
+4. Pour the batter into a 9 X 13 pan that has not been oiled.
+Bake at 350 degrees for 35 to 45 minutes until a toothpick inserted in the center comes out clean.